santacrx/keychron_firmware/keyboards/keychron/v10_max/ansi_encoder/keymaps/santacrx_complex/README.md

 > Note: This is a port of my [V10 firmware](https://github.com/santacrx/qmk_firmware/tree/santacrx_v10/keyboards/keychron/v10/ansi_encoder/keymaps/santacrx_complex) for my V10 Max.
 > Most of this ReadMe is the same as the V10's, except where differences in design or implementation were needed.
+> This is a separate repo branched off of Keychron's as QMK does not have the Max in there.

 This is my customization for my v10 to maximize the capabilities plus visuals I wanted.
 This keymap has custom lighting per layer based on what the layer contents are.
 This is a spin-off of my original keymap, with a more complex change of states using the knob, thus freeing the key to the right of the rh spacebar for something else.

 Basic function coloring is  still kept from `santacrx_layers`, but this is playground for using the knob to change macro and knob functionality without changing the basic keyboard ones.
 I can have different macro layers available for regular typing, one for LabVIEW use, one for Excel & MATLAB/Simulink, one for VSCODE, and one for CAD, plus an extra one as a placeholder for future value.
 I still have the qwerty layer and the numpad/mouse layer.
-~Also the original OS switch at the back is now mapped to lights on/off.~ (Not on the V10 Max due to conflicts with Keychron's functions)
+~Also the original OS switch at the back is now mapped to lights on/off.~ (Not on the V10 Max due to conflicts with Keychron's functions) VIA mapping works too once flashed for testing simple changes.

-~I will like to have a VIA customization turned on.~ ~That is the next step.~
-VIA remapping works.
-I realized I could do the same behavior with just three layers a bunch of functions re-mapping the Macro Keys based on the global MacroID number.
+New idea/concept for future work: I could do the same behavior with just three layers a bunch of functions re-mapping the Macro Keys based on the global MacroID number.
 Might branch and try that to see if there is any performance or bin file size improvement.
 For now, I'll keep this as it's doing what I wanted to.
-~Also, just bought a V10 Max for home (my wired one being now at work).~ ~Need to figure out if this firmware will work with it.~ This is a separate repo branched off of Keychron's as QMK does not have the Max in there.

 ## Layers